 Taking the (really) long way home

 I must confess, I love road trip culture.
-Singing old songs, seeing weird out of the way places, learning local culture, participating in strange food challenges; all these are par for the course.
+Singing old songs, seeing weird out-of-the-way places, learning about local culture, and participating in unique food challenges; all these are par for the course.
 Not to mention road trip cuisine, filled with favorites like Combos, Chex Mix, Moon Pies, and Sour Cream & Onion Pringles.
 What could be bad?

 And despite the stereotypes you hear, I actually love road tripping with my kids.
 Usually, our car adventures are way better than anything we get into once we reach our destination.